francescotosoni/ur5e/README.md

 - Glue Ceiling path;
 - Object Inspection.

+Two versions of the pick and place and object inspection have been realized (considered different pick and place positions).

 ## Usage

 The programs contained in this repo are developed via [RoboDK](https://robodk.com) software.
 So, in order to use the ones in the [simulation](/simulation) folder (specially for online programming), the download and installation is required.
 The object inspection is merged in the pick and place file.